 To allow density and relative abundance estimates, group size should also be recorded for any sighting.
 The definition of group size is not straightforward for highly mobile cetaceans, it is often interconnected with the definition of behaviour and may vary.
 Groups are generally defined as animals seen in close proximity at the same time, showing similar behaviour.
 Within the CETUS program, the definition of groups also foresees animals swimming in the same direction, other than having the same behaviour, and being in close proximity.
 However, proximity is also variably defined, being less than 1000 m from each other according to Cañadas et al (2005), less than 250 for Alves et al (2018), or less than 5 body widths between individuals for Kiszka et al (2007).
-Group has also been defined as individuals in apparent association, engaged in the same activity (Shane, 1990) and within 10 m of one another (Smolker et al, 1992), more than one individual seen at the same time within few body lengths one to the other (Moulins et al, 2007), and an aggregation of all individuals within visual range (Pace et al, 2015).
+Group has also been defined as individuals in apparent association, engaged in the same activity (Shane, 1990) and within 10 m of one another (Smolker et al, 2007), and an aggregation of all individuals within visual range (Pace et al, 2015).
 On the other hand, Viddi et al (2010) define a group as individuals of one species within a radius of 100 m for dolphins or of 1 km for whales (although no association between individuals in a group is inferred).